 return the physical disk block number, using the value of dot as an offset into the log.

 display all deltas between the beginning of the log (BOL) and the end of the log (EOL).

 toggle the value of override.
-Some error conditions may be overriden if override is toggled on.
+Some error conditions may be overridden if override is toggled on.

 change the fsdb prompt to p. p must be surrounded by (")s.